-This course will examine the complex field of cinema studies encompassed by the term 'National Cinema'.
+In this course you will study the complex field of cinema studies encompassed by the term 'National Cinema'.

-The course will engage with a variety of debates around the intersection between cinema and nation, as well as with related concepts such as nationalism, citizenship, globalisation and transnationalism.
-Through the case study of one or more national cinema, the course will consider how particular national cinemas - as both industries and cultural products - are determined by historical, political and cultural contexts, and how these contexts may affect the aesthetic and stylistic concerns of particular films and filmmakers.
+You will learn to engage with a variety of debates that have taken place at the intersection between cinema and nation, and you will learn to apply other related concepts such as nationalism, citizenship, globalisation and transnationalism to the study of specific films.
+Through the case study of one or more national cinema, you will be encouraged to consider how particular national cinemas—as both industries and cultural products—are determined by historical, political and cultural contexts, and how these contexts may affect the aesthetic and stylistic concerns of particular films and filmmakers.

 Please note that the University reserves the right to vary student fees in line with relevant legislation.
 This fee information is provided as a guide and more specific information about fees, including fee policy, can be found on the fee website.